phonegap/phonegap-docs/docs/3-references/phonegap-cli/help.html.md

 ---

 You can use the PhoneGap CLI to get general or specific help in various ways.
-You can use it as a command with any combination of other commands to list out help for that command or use the `-h` or `--h` options before or after a command.
+You can use it as a command with any combination of other commands to list out help for that command or use the `-h` or `--h` options before or after any command.

 ###Usage